 Take a look at our curriculum map for Computing below, to give you an overview of what each year group will be learning across the academic year.

 At JKPS we recognise the importance of teaching children how to stay safe online.
-Our pupils are taught a whole unit on internet safety in the Autumn Term and will receive E-safety sessions at the beginning of each computing unit.
+Our pupils are taught E-safety sessions at the beginning of each computing unit, helping them use technology in a safe, responsible and healthy way.
 You can read more about our approach to keeping children safe online on our Safeguarding page.